Ground State Excitations and Energy Fluctuations in Short-Range Spin Glasses: Fluctuations in ground state energy differences

-The preceding discussion demonstrates that any change in $q^{(e)}_{\alpha\beta}$ is directly related to the (positive) density of critical droplet boundaries in $\alpha$ and $\beta$; if neither contain SFCD's then $q^{(e)}_{\alpha\beta}$ is unchanged when finitely many couplings are varied.
+\begin{lemma} {\rm Any change in $q^{(e)}_{\alpha\beta}$ is directly related to the (positive) density of critical droplet boundaries in $\alpha$ and $\beta$; if neither contain SFCD's then $q^{(e)}_{\alpha\beta}$ is unchanged when finitely many couplings are varied.} \end{lemma}

 The result in~\cite{NS24a,NS24b} on free energy difference fluctuations between pure states followed from the construction of a new type of object, the so-called {\it restricted metastate\/} ${\kappa}^{p,\delta}_{J,\omega}$, which at zero temperature can be defined as follows: first, choose a GSP~$\omega$ from the distribution~$\kappa_J(\omega)$, where as before $\kappa_J$ is a zero-temperature PBC metastate.
+(In order to construct a new metastate, every GSP $\omega$ in~$\kappa_J$ needs to be considered as a possible reference ground state.)
 We also choose an interval $(p-\delta,p+\delta)$ with $p\in[-1,1]$, $\delta\ge 0$ and